For Richer, For Poorer

 To Have and To Hold

-Back in the olden days — a respected farmer would trade his eldest daughter in exchange for a decent milk-giving cow.
+Back in the olden days — a respected farmer would trade his eldest daughter for a decent milk-giving cow.
 And that was a good deal.
 Everything she owned (which most likely wasn’t much) would go to her new husband.
 And she was expected to honor and obey him.
 Love was not part of the equation.
 It was all about the money.

 Okay, I might’ve just made most of that stuff up.
 But I’m pretty sure history kind of worked that way regardless.